 New Zealand green lipped mussels are native to New Zealand and can be found on restaurant menus all around the world.
 What better place to try them than in the motherland itself?
 Eating a steaming hot pot of mussels is a definitely one of New Zealand’s great pleasures – pulling apart fat juicy shellfish with mussel sauce dripping all over your hands and face and then wiping the bowl clean with a bowl of fries or a few slices of fresh bread.
 How can you not love that?

 Get it at: Cooking your own mussel pot is easy enough, and mussels are reasonably cheap from NZ supermarkets.
-If you’re in Auckland, the Belgian cafes do a mussel pot special each Monday, as does Squid Row on Sundays (this one’s good!).
+If you’re in Auckland, the Belgian cafes do a mussel pot special each Monday.
 However, if you just look around you’ll find mussel pots on quite a few menus around the country.

 21. Pineapple Lumps